pritishmishra703/AI-WhatsApp-Clone/README.md

 After successfully fine-tuning and deploying your model, you can interact with your AI clone by following these steps:

-1. Navigate to the directory where you cloned the repository: `cd /path/to/cloned/repository`
+1. Navigate to the directory where you cloned this repository: `cd /path/to/cloned/repository`

 2. Open the `chat_with_ai.py` file in a text editor.